dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 See [CompressionLevel Enum](/dotnet/api/system.io.compression.compressionlevel) for values that indicate whether a compression operation emphasizes speed or compression size.
 | [CompressionLevel.SmallestSize](xref:System.IO.Compression.CompressionLevel) | Compression should create output as small as possible, even if the operation takes a longer time to complete. | 9 | 11 |

-*The Gzip and Brotli levels corresponds to the compression levels being passed to the underlying compression library*
+The Gzip and Brotli levels correspond to the compression levels being passed to the underlying compression library.

 [!code-csharp[](response-compression/samples/6.x/SampleApp/Program.cs?name=snippet2&highlight=13-21)]